Loading…

 Marketing

-- Demand generation — 38% describe this as "running campaigns" without using the keyword.
+2. Demand generation - usually written as "running campaigns" instead.

 Marketing has moved toward precise technical vocabulary.
 Generic phrases like "campaign management" are weaker than specific ones like "lifecycle marketing" or "conversion rate optimization."